t-0hmura/uma_pysis/README.md

 # UMA – PySisyphus Interface

 A wrapper that lets you call [Meta’s **UMA**](https://github.com/facebookresearch/fairchem) *machine‑learned interatomic potentials* to use with the [**PySisyphus** by J. Steinmetzer et al.](https://github.com/eljost/pysisyphus), a software-suite for the exploration of potential energy surfaces.

-In this implementation, UMA can provides energies, forces and **Analytic Hessians** by back‑propagating *twice* through its neural network.
+In this implementation, Energy, Force and **Analytic Hessian** were extracted from UMA model by back‑propagating *twice* through its neural network.
 This interface connect them to PySisyphus so you can carry out transition‑state searches, growing‑string calculations, vibrational analysis, etc., with one of the latest MLIPs.

 ---